kamelkev/screenshot-service/README.md

 and return back a rendering of said html through webkit.
 Moving forward the seemingly straightforward step of rendering a remote url will also be added.

+Right now the target platform is Linux.
+There is a chance that this can work elsewhere, but at least xvfb is tightly bound to Linux, and the font rendering is known to be less than ideal elsewhere as well.

 ## Setup

 You'll Django already up and running, and obviously WebKit (4.8.x should be fine)